tonizemani2/Spotify-Search-Engine/README.md

 # Spotify Search Engine 🎵

-Welcome to the Spotify Search Engine!
-This Streamlit app allows users to search and explore songs from a sample Spotify dataset.
-It uses a variety of tags to help you find the perfect track and displays results with Spotify song embeds directly in the app.
+This Streamlit app allows you to search and explore songs from a sample Spotify dataset.
+It uses a variety of tags to help you find the right track and displays results with Spotify song embeds directly.

 ## Features 🌟